Fred Noonan: Earhart world flight and disappearance

 Through a combined sequence of misunderstandings or mishaps (that are still controversial), over scattered clouds, the final approach to Howland Island failed, although Earhart stated by radio that they believed they were in the immediate vicinity of Howland.
 The strength of the transmissions received indicated that Earhart and Noonan were indeed in the vicinity of Howland island, but could not find it and after numerous more attempts it appeared that the connection had dropped.
 The last transmission received from Earhart indicated she and Noonan were flying along a line of position (taken from a "sun line" running on 157–337 degrees) which Noonan would have calculated and drawn on a chart as passing through Howland.
 Two-way radio contact was never established, and the aviators and their aircraft disappeared somewhere over the Central Pacific Ocean.
 Despite an unprecedented, extensive search by the U.S. Navy—including the use of search aircraft from an aircraft carrier—and the U.S. Coast Guard, no traces of them or their Electra were ever found.

 Later research showed that Howland's position was misplaced on their chart by approximately five nautical miles.
-There is also some motion picture evidence to suggest that a belly antenna on their Electra might have snapped on takeoff (the purpose of this antenna has not been identified, however radio communications seemed normal as they climbed away from Lae).
+There is also some motion picture evidence to suggest that a belly antenna on their Electra might have snapped on takeoff, which could explain Earhart's inability to receive radio transmissions during the flight.
 One relatively new theory suggests that Noonan may have made a mistake in navigation due to the flight's crossing of the International Date Line.
-However, this theory is based entirely on supposition and misunderstanding of astronomy, it does not offer any evidence Noonan was impacted by or failed to adequately account for the 24 hour variance in his sun line calculations, was debunked by experienced navigator on TIGHAR forum.
+However, this theory is based entirely on supposition and misunderstanding of astronomy; it does not offer any evidence Noonan was impacted by or failed to adequately account for the 24-hour variance in his sun line calculations, and was reportedly debunked by an experienced navigator on a TIGHAR forum.

 Theories on disappearance

-Many researchers, including navigator and aeronautical engineer Elgen Long, believe that the Electra ran out of fuel and that Earhart and Noonan ditched at sea.
-The "crash and sink" theory is the most widely accepted explanation of Earhart's and Noonan's fate.
+The U.S. Navy concluded that the Electra had run out of fuel and Earhart and Noonan ditched at sea and perished.
+Many later studies came to the same conclusion; navigator and aeronautical engineer Elgen Long developed the "crash and sink" theory which is the most widely accepted explanation of Earhart's and Noonan's fate.
+Joe Lodrige, an experienced pilot and navigator, did extensive research, and his analysis put the aircraft east of Howland.
+His theory is based on an error in Noonan's position when he took his sun line of position.
+The angle of the sun was almost on the horizon, as it was just coming up.
+Lodrige is able to position the aircraft more accurately based on wind data.
+With this better position, his sun line puts the crew too far east.
+Thus, when they flew the distance required, and then turned 90 degrees southeast on course, they never found the island.
+Lodrige puts their final crash position as 0°10'N 175°55'W, which is in the water at 65 miles southeast of Howland and 39 miles east of Baker.